hucker/frist/README.md

                 shutil.move(str(file), str(backup / file.name))
 ```

 Here is a similar case of copy all files that were created last month to the backup folder.
 This isn't an age question it is a window question.
-Using `frist` the implimentation of dates at the operating system (as timestamps, or seconds) is hidden, you just give it a time like value and you use the `month` property of the `Cal` object to make a window.
+Using `frist` the implementation of dates at the operating system (as timestamps, or seconds) is hidden, you just give it a time like value and you use the `month` property of the `Cal` object to make a window.
 Again it is one line of code to create the object and one method call to check the window.

 ```python
 import pathlib